doomemacs/doomemacs/README.md

 shell-dwelling vimmer disappointed with the text-editor status quo.

-Doom tries to look and act like modern editors (whatever that means to me on any given day), emulate vim as best it can and strive to surpass it in any way possible.
-I've designed it to fit my needs as a software developer, indie game developer, scientist and doom enthusiast.
+Doom tries to look and act like modern editors (whatever that means to me on any given day), espouse vim's modal philosophy as best it can and strive to surpass vim in any way possible, and generally fit my needs as a software developer, indie game developer, scientist and doom enthusiast.

 It was tailored for **MacOS 10.11+** and **Arch Linux 4.7+**, and